 - Display a correct level of contrast and brightness in the widest range of colors possible.

-Take the example of the gray in the gamut RGB has the value 128.
+For example, the gray in the gamut RGB has the value 128.
 If the screen is calibrated correctly, it will display a true gray.
-If the screen is not calibrated properly, the gray will shoot the orange.
+If the screen is not calibrated properly, the gray will gleam orange.

 Calibration in Practice